Okay all you job-seekers, prepare to be surprised! Things change over the years and today’s resumes are not the resumes of even five or six years ago.

 - don’t include skills and job activities that aren’t relevant to the job you are applying for.
 Stick to the specific skills and qualifications the employer is looking for.

-- don’t list your high school under Education.
-Employers are looking for your higher education, courses, and training.
+- don’t list your high school under Education if you have secondary education such as college, university, or significant certification.
+Employers are looking for your higher education, courses, and training when applicable.

 - don’t use personal pronouns (I, my, me).
 The reader knows all of the information contained in the resume refers to you.
 You can use a few pronouns in your cover letter because that is where you “talk about” you, the person.